History

 1982

-• Established Temple University, Japan Campus (TUJ), in Minato-ku, drawing public attention as the first campus of an American university in Japan.
-TUJ started by introducing the Intensive English Language Program (IELP) and a master of education (M.Ed.) in TESOL program.
+• TUJ was established in Shiba-Koen, Minato-ku, drawing public attention as the first campus of an American university in Japan.
+TUJ started by offering the Intensive English Language Program (IELP) and the Master of Education (M.Ed.) in TESOL program

 1983